 A summer board retreat can be a place to power through all of these steps at once.

-At a summer retreat, you’ve got time and space to really focus on the big things.
+At a summer retreat, you’ve got time and space to focus on the big things.
 You can build in a true strategic planning session.
-Discuss in depth with your full governance team — the CEO, the C-suite leadership, and the trustees — your organizational priorities for the year.
+Discuss your organizational priorities for the year with your full governance team — the CEO, the C-suite leadership, and the trustees.

-We mentioned at the top of this ebook that, to decide where you’re going, you’ve got to be clear about where you are.
-At an annual retreat, you can assess what got done in the previous year, revise your priorities as needed, and define what the upcoming goals look like.
+To decide where you’re going, you’ve got to be clear about where you are.
+At an annual retreat, you can assess what was done in the previous year, revise your priorities as needed, and define the upcoming goals.

-Within a couple of weeks of your retreat, each committee meets to delve into the best ways to meet the organization’s goals.
+Within a few weeks of your retreat, each committee meets to delve into the best ways to meet the organization’s goals.

 Bring the full board back together to discuss and approve each committee’s work.

-This is such an important and critical step — to keep the board informed on what exactly each of these committees is going to be working on throughout the year and to transfer the formal charge to the board, to the committees.
+This is a critical step — to keep the board informed on what exactly each of these committees will be working on throughout the year and to transfer the formal charge to the board, and the committees.

 It’s imperative you don’t set your goals and forget them.
 After all, your goals dictate what you’ll accomplish this year.